Moving to SaaS: A Whole-Company Cultural Transformation

 Here are some of the cultural changes companies must be prepared to undergo:

 - Prioritize quick over big sales: Enterprise software salespeople are conditioned to go for the big win.
 With all the effort required to pass through IT and capital budgeting committees, you want to wrap as much as possible into each deal.
-With SaaS, you need quick wins, even if they are only for limited pilot projects, in order to start the meter running on recurring revenue.
+With software as a solution (SaaS), you need quick wins, even if they are only for limited pilot projects, in order to start the meter running on recurring revenue.
 Project scope will grow as your solution proves itself.
 Salespeople must learn to think, “land and expand.”

 - Embrace incremental improvement: Even in Agile shops, most traditional software firms limit the frequency of their major releases.
 For those that do release more frequently, the pace at which they can impact customer environments is still constrained by their upgrade rate.
 With SaaS, the imperative is to get working software in users’ hands and iterate.
 The critical cultural shift is that everyone in the company must embrace this philosophy.
 Internal stakeholders should not expect perfection from the outset, but should keep feeding ideas for improvement into the process.